Author – Dhruv Srivastava

 Startups attract increased attention when they come up with some green innovations that have an edge over their rivals.
 We have featured a few winners and finalists who presented eco-friendly solutions as their innovation in the Conquest competition at BITS Pilani:

-Swagene, the winner of the Conquest 2015 contest, aims at evolving medicine industry by developing personalized medicine on the basis of analyzing the genes of an individual.
+Swagene, the winner of the Conquest 2015 contest, aims at evolving the pharma industry by developing personalized medicine on the basis of analyzing the genes of an individual.
 Swa-gene (Swa for self in Sanskrit), is innovating the latest molecular diagnostics to help doctors and patients in various specialties.
 The team is led by Sooraj Ratnakumar, who completed his PhD from Cambridge and Vani KM, an MBBS DGO from Manipal.
 They have a laboratory in Chennai that analyses a person’s genetic constitution and advises medication accordingly.
 They then give information about the right drug, the dose, at the right time, based on the genetic structure of each individual.

 They help diagnose, monitor and try to cure serious conditions like cancer, infertility, and also deal in skilled cardiology, neurology and vascular medicine.
 Their gene-based analysis provides detailed information about the disease or condition, so that it can be cured from the root, by making medicines accordingly.
 Patients can order online tests, and estimate the costs as well.
 Such personalized medicine tends to reduce the amount of hazardous medical waste generated every year when people discard expired or irrelevant medicine.
 The innovative idea of Swagene can reduce medical waste, giving it an advantage over our day to day consumption of pharmaceutical drugs.